drewmcneely/adjoint1b/blogpost/blogpost.md

 g\circ f (x) \coloneqq \bigcup_{y\in f(x)} g(y)
 \]
 and the identities as $x \mapsto \{x\}$ gives us the Markov category $\mathsf{FinSetMulti}$ of possibilities!

+The same data from the example can be used in a possibilistic way as well; a channel $S \to W\otimes H\otimes T$ can map the sprinkler to all the possible states of weather/climate where the sprinkler has turned on etc.

 ## Channels are Kleisli maps
 The keen-eyed among you will have noticed that for the Markov categories we've seen, fixing an element $x\in X$ yields some structure attached to $Y$ with some desirable properties: in the case of $\mathsf{FinStoch}$, we have that each $f_x$ is a probability distribution on $Y$ -- in fact, the Chapman-Kolmogorov formula further provides a way to obtain a probability distribution from a probability distribution of probability distributions.
 In the case of $\mathsf{FinSetMulti}$, each $f_x$ is a non-empty subset of $Y$, and the composition is provided through the union of a set of sets.